duhaime/douglasduhaime.com/_posts/2017-11-19-visualizing-tsne-maps-with-three-js.md

 {% endhighlight %}

-The code above creates our scene, adds a camera, and renders the canvas to the DOM.
+The code above creates the scene, adds a camera, and renders the canvas to the DOM.
 Now all we need to do is add some objects to the scene.

 Each item rendered in a Three.js scene has a **geometry** and a **material**.
-Geometries describe the vertices and faces of a given object, and materials describe the appearance of that shape (including texture and color).
-A geometry and a material can be combined into a **mesh**, which is a fully composed object ready to be added to a scene:
+Geometries use vertices (points) and faces (polygons described by vertices) to define the shape of an object, and materials use textures and colors to define the appearance of that shape.
+A geometry and a material can be combined into a **mesh**, which is a fully composed object ready to be added to a scene.

+The example below uses the high-level [BoxGeometry](https://threejs.org/docs/#api/geometries/BoxGeometry), which comes with pre-built vertices and faces:

 {% highlight javascript %}